By Dr. James M. Dahle, WCI Founder

-I guess we’re rich now.
-It’s not a huge surprise.
+When I first wrote this post in 2016, it dawned on me that we were finally rich.
+It wasn't a huge surprise.
 As a resident, we made a plan to get rich.
 We then followed it.
-It was a good plan and so it worked.
-In fact, it worked a little faster than we had expected, but even if it hadn't, we would have gotten rich eventually anyway.
+It was a good plan, and it worked.
+In fact, it worked a little faster than we had expected, but even if it hadn't, we would have gotten rich eventually.
 As I look back, there were a few rules that we followed that seemed to make a big difference.

 4 Rules to Getting Rich

-Credit is pretty easy to get.
-In fact, the wealthier you get the more credit that becomes available to you.
-For instance, I expect to put several hundred thousand dollars on a credit card this year since all of our taxes and most of our expenses now go on there.
-However, ever since medical school graduation we have made a habit, a rule even, of always paying cash for whatever we want.
+Credit and credit cards are pretty easy to get.
+In fact, the wealthier you get, the more credit that becomes available to you.
+For instance, I certainly expect to put six figures on a credit card this year since all of our taxes and most of our expenses now go on there.
+However, ever since medical school graduation, we have made a habit—a rule even—of always paying cash for whatever we want.
 Sure, it might run through a credit card, but that credit card is paid on the due date before any interest charges occur.
-If we need a car, we see how much cash we have, and we either only buy a car with that amount of money or we wait and save up some more.
+If we need a car, we see how much cash we have, and we either buy a car with that amount of money or we wait and save up some more.
 We paid cash for vacations, appliances, home improvements, and even a fancy wakeboat.
-If we didn't have the cash that meant to us that we could not afford it.
-So we didn't buy it.
+If we didn't have the cash, that meant to us that we could not afford it.
+So, we didn't buy it.

-This even applied to our educations for the most part.
-I was kind of dumb as a freshman, and took out a $5K loan.
-But after that I worked my way through undergraduate to cover my living expenses and busted my butt to maintain my tuition scholarship.
-My wife also had some small scholarships, some family college savings, and worked her entire way through undergraduate.
-When we hit medical/graduate school, I signed on with the military to pay for school and she worked as a teaching assistant.
-We both took other jobs during school to avoid taking on more debt.
-I suppose we made an exception for buying homes, but even there we saved up a 20% cash down payment and then paid more than we had to toward the homes.
+This even applied to our education.
+I was kind of dumb as a freshman and took out a $5,000 loan.
+But after that, I worked my way through undergraduate to cover my living expenses and busted my butt to maintain my tuition scholarship.
+My wife also had some small scholarships and some family college savings, and she worked her entire way through undergraduate.
+When we hit medical/graduate school, I signed on with the military to pay for school, and she worked as a teaching assistant.
+We both took other jobs during school to avoid accumulating more debt.
+I suppose we made an exception for buying homes, but even there, we saved up a 20% cash down payment and then paid more than we had to toward the homes.
 The White Coat Investor, LLC was bootstrapped.
 It has never had any debt.
-That's tough to do with many businesses, but not this one.
+That's tough to do with many businesses but not this one.
 I never added expenses before I had the income to pay for them.

-This mindset of always paying cash not only saves interest but mostly curbs our desire to spend more than we should.
+This mindset of always paying cash saves interest and mostly curbs our desire to spend more than we should.
 We spend less because we're spending cash, and the difference between what we earn and what we spend has made us wealthy.

-We maxed out our retirement accounts when that total was $6K in residency.
-We continue to max them out now, even as the total creeps toward $200K (a 401(k)/PSP, two individual 401(k)s, DBP, Backdoor Roth IRAs, HSA etc.) Will we max them out forever?
-Who knows, but it sure seems to have been a good idea for the last decade.
+We maxed out our retirement accounts when that total was $6,000 in residency.
+We continue to max them out now, even as the yearly total is well into six figures (a 401(k)/PSP, two individual 401(k)s, DBP, Backdoor Roth IRAs, HSA, etc.).
+Will we max them out forever?
+Who knows, but it's been a good idea for the last decade and a half.

 The real key to wealth/financial independence is to own stuff, and when I say stuff, I mean stuff that makes you richer, like businesses.
-For example, when I came out of the military, it was very important to me to join an emergency medicine group where I would be a partner, i.e. an owner.
+For example, when I came out of the military, it was very important to me to join an emergency medicine group where I would be a partner, i.e., an owner.
 There is additional risk and hassle to doing that.
 We have to do our own hiring and firing.
 Contracts have to be made, billing and benefits companies have to be chosen, and competitors have to be fought off.
-But when a business does well, those who own it do well whereas the employees get what their contract says they get.
-So if your contract pays you $15K a month, but your business generates $25K after expenses one month, that additional $10K goes to the owner of the business.
-I've had a lot of “Extra $10K months” over the last 4 years since I made partner and it has made a big difference in our financial state.
+But when a business does well, those who own it do well, whereas the employees get what their contract says they get.
+If your contract pays you $15,000 a month, but your business generates $25,000 after expenses for one month, that additional $10,000 goes to the owner of the business.
+I've had a lot of “extra $10,000 months” over the last several years since I made partner, and it has made a big difference in our financial state.

 An entrepreneurial approach to life can really pay big dividends.
 When someone hires your company, they evaluate it by the amount of value you can provide to them.
 If the price you charge is less than the value, they'll hire you.
-But that price can be way higher than it really costs you to provide that service due to your systems, connections, or knowledge.
+But that price can be way higher than what it really costs you to provide that service due to your systems, connections, or knowledge.
 Some businesses (like a website) are inherently scalable.
-Most of those who become very wealthy own their own business and preferably one that makes money while they're asleep.
+Most of those who become very wealthy own their own business (preferably one that makes money while they're asleep).

 Owning stuff also reduces cash flow issues.
 If you have a rent payment, mortgage payment, or a car payment, you've got to generate the (after-tax) income to make those payments.
 That money cannot be going toward building wealth.

 We have always given away a significant chunk of our income as a “tithe.”
-This year we made significant donations to our church, the local homeless shelter, the local food bank and Medecins Sans Frontieres and smaller donations to other charitable groups.
+We make significant donations to our church, the local homeless shelter, the local food bank—and smaller donations to other charitable groups (we've even asked for suggestions from our readers).
 If you do not currently give away any of your money, consider doing so this year and see if it changes how you earn, save, and spend.
-It may not only make you happier, but wealthier too.
+It may make you happier and wealthier, too.
 While giving money away at your death is also a wonderful thing, I think it is a bit of a cop-out.
-At that point you're not giving away your money, you're just choosing different heirs.
+At that point, you're not giving away your money; you're just choosing different heirs.

 Even beyond charity, we're already giving money to our kids (always balancing our desire to keep them from taking on unnecessary debt with our desire to avoid economic outpatient syndrome) and our nieces and nephews.
 Giving can be just as fun as spending or saving.